 I specialise in the relief of emotional and physical pains and a wide spectrum of traumas.
 My base is the West Midlands (UK) but I am more than happy to work by phone and online as well – whatever works best for you.

-I am proud to serve as a member of the AAMET International Executive Board, and I am registered with GRCCT.
+I am a member of the EFT International Executive Board, and I am registered with GRCCT.

 I have experimented with the use of a minimal tapping intervention to ameliorate symptoms of Chronic Fatigue Syndrome and presented the results in a poster at the EFT Research Symposium, University of Staffordshire, in July 2015: See My Facebook Page